Skip to Main Content

 Where Nihonbashi Locates Tokyo's French-Japanese Argument

-La Paix sits at basement level in Nihonbashimuromachi, a short distance from the stone bridge that gave the neighbourhood its name.
+La Paix is a one-Michelin-star restaurant in Tokyo serving modern French with Japanese influences, priced at about $150 per person, at basement level in Nihonbashimuromachi, a short distance from the stone bridge that gave the neighbourhood its name.
 The location is not incidental.
 Nihonbashi's culinary identity has sharpened considerably over the past decade as the area has drawn serious independent restaurants alongside its older, deeply entrenched traditional houses.
-The French restaurants that have found a footing here tend to be those with a defined point of view rather than broad appeal, which places La Paix in a peer set shaped more by specificity than by scale or celebrity.
+The French restaurants that have found a footing here tend to be those with a defined point of view rather than broad appeal, which places La Paix in a comparable set shaped more by specificity than by scale or celebrity.

 Five Pillars and What They Actually Mean in Practice